 Power For Life Program (PFL) – Financial Support

 PFL was launched in 2011 and over the years, we have supported up to 14 beneficiaries.
 These are children that need medical equipment that required to be powered by AC supply at home.
 Children with low muscles tone usually required respiratory support at home and some machines have to be running 24 hours a day.

-RDSS reimburse the families up to S$80.00 per month, depending the the numbers of medical equipment used by the child.
+RDSS reimburse the families up to S$80.00 per month, depending on the average electricity comsuption for the medical equipment used by the child.
 The society carries out re-assessment on the needs of the beneficiaries every half-yearly to ensure they are well taken care at home.

 For RDSS beneficiaries who qualified for the PFL scheme, please download the form and mail it to us.

 Patients living with rare metabolic disorders must rely on drugs or